-Illinois Humanities is proud to announce the first round of #EnvisioningJustice Community Grants and Justice Dialogues.
+Illinois Humanities is proud to announce the second round of #EnvisioningJustice Community Grants.

 The Envisioning Justice grants guidelines are based on the belief that:

 - Arts and humanities and civic dialogue programs play a pivotal role within the criminal justice system.

 - Strategic, creative storytelling can help us to re-examine issues, policies and practices in fresh ways.

 - Well-moderated, interactive community dialogue is a critical component of community building.